NicShang/BNP/README.md

 - **VWAP Average Slippage**: +0.01
 - **Win Ratio**: TWAP outperformed VWAP in **100% of simulations** under stress.

-> Interpretation: In this IPO scenario, TWAP provided more consistent execution outcomes with lower risk of adverse slippage, which can inform BNP's algorithm tuning under liquidity stress or volatile listings.
+> Interpretation: In this scenario, TWAP provided more consistent execution outcomes with lower risk of adverse slippage, which can inform BNP's algorithm tuning under liquidity stress or volatile listings.

 ---